Associated Students of the University of Hawaii: Board of Publications: 1966

-History of Advocacy and Legislation
+History of advocacy and legislation

 ‘Ōlelo Hawai‘i Initiative: 2019-20

 The purpose of the ‘Ōlelo Hawai‘i Initiative is to provide an opportunity and space for UHM students and community members to learn and speak the Hawaiian language at a centralized location on the Mānoa Campus.

 U-PASS Initiative: 2008 – present

 In order to help reduce traffic, combat the low availability of student parking, and decrease the cost of bus passes, issues which were affecting a large number of students, in 2008 ASUH proposed a mandatory $20 student fee that would grant all fee paying students a bus pass (U-PASS) for the entire semester.
 At that time, the U-PASS was an optional $100 per semester a student could choose to pay if they wanted a bus pass.
 Henry Cheng (97th senate), an ASUH senator who led the U-PASS initiative with ASUH Secretary Kiara Sakamoto (97th senate), said, "TheBus is hoping that the mandatory university wide U-Pass will encourage more students to ride the bus, which will help the company when it applies for federal funding."

 The proposal had support from both students and public transit authorities.
-ASUH collected over 2,200 signatures from the student body supporting the U-PASS initiative, over 604 pieces of written testimony at UH Manoa libraries (77% in support), and over 1,500 online testimonies from an online U-PASS survey (90% in support).
+ASUH collected over 2,200 signatures from the student body supporting the U-PASS initiative, over 604 pieces of written testimony at University of Hawaiʻi at Mānoa libraries (77% in support), and over 1,500 online testimonies from an online U-PASS survey (90% in support).
 In addition, resolutions of support were passed by: the UH System Student Caucus, Sustainable Saunders, Manoa Neighborhood Board, McCully/Moili'ili Neighborhood Board, and the Honolulu City Council Committee on Transportation & Planning.

-ASUH proposed the student fee to the University of Hawaii Board of Regents on March 20, 2009.
+ASUH proposed the student fee to the University of Hawaiʻi Board of Regents on March 20, 2009.
 The U-PASS initiative was approved unanimously with no reservations for a 2-year pilot program.
 The U-PASS program began in Spring 2010 and will conclude in Fall 2011.
 ASUH will need to meet with the Board of Regents again if they wish to continue the U-PASS pilot program as a permanent program.